Walchensee Hydroelectric Power Station: Isar transfer

 The Isar, which flows as a whitewater river from the Austrian part of the Karwendel mountains, is dammed between Mittenwald and Krün by a weir to form the Krüner Isar reservoir (870 m) and is then diverted to the Walchensee.
 This water flows past the Krün hydroelectric plant in an open channel, through a culvert, under the B 11 road at Wallgau and then via a tunnel to the Sachensee lake (867 m).
 Here a 3.9 kilometer long penstock begins.
 At the end the water enters the hydro-electric power plant at (795 m), propels the turbines, and finally flows into the lake.

 Rißbach transfer

 The Rißbach comes from the northern part of the Karwendel mountains, where it gathers the water of smaller streams in the Ahornboden area.
-After crossing the border between Tirol and Bavaria, and immediately after the inlet of the Fermersbach, a 6960 m lug carries water to the hydro-electric power plant at Niedernach at the southeast end of the Walchensee.
+After crossing the border between Tirol and Bavaria, and immediately after the inlet of the Fermersbach, a 6960 m adit carries water to the hydro-electric power plant at Niedernach at the southeast end of the Walchensee.
 The power station has been in operation since 1951.